Suspect charged with killing 8 in Atlanta-area shootings that targeted Asian-run spas

 While Long was waiting to be taken to his cell, he “asked if he was going to be here for the rest of his life,” a Crisp County sheriff’s deputy wrote in an incident report.

-On Wednesday afternoon, five bouquets of flowers rested at the front of the door of Young’s Asian Massage, located in a small commercial strip that also includes a vape store, a record shop, a beauty saloon and a tool shop.
+On Wednesday afternoon, five bouquets of flowers rested at the front of the door of Young’s Asian Massage, located in a small commercial strip that also includes a vape store, a record shop, a beauty salon and a tool shop.
 Someone also left a basket of shamrocks along with a handwritten note that said, “from people who care.”

-Adrian Lopez, the owner of Big Savings Tool & Liquidation, located five doors down, said that no matter what the suspect may say, he believes the attack was racially motivated.
+Adrian Lopez, the owner of Big Savings Tool & Liquidation, five doors down, said that no matter what the suspect may say, he believes the attack was racially motivated.

-“He does this here and then goes to Atlanta and does it again to similar places,” said Lopec, who emigrated from Mexico 18 years ago.
+“He does this here and then goes to Atlanta and does it again to similar places,” said Lopez, who emigrated from Mexico 18 years ago.
 “If it was one, you could maybe say something went wrong.
 But to go to two more places and do it again?”

 Witte and Firozi reported from Washington.
 Pulliam Bailey reported from New York.
 Haisten Willis in Woodstock, Alex Kellogg in Atlanta and Julie Tate, Jennifer Jenkins, Alice Crites, Mark Berman, Miriam Berger, Matt Zapotosky, Marisa Iati, John Wagner, Donna Cassata, Antonio Olivo, Timothy Bella, Devlin Barrett, Andrea Salcedo, Teo Armus, Jaclyn Peiser, Tim Elfrink, Brittany Shammas and Meryl Kornfield contributed to this report.